Health Indicator Report of Melanoma of the Skin Deaths

 How Are We Doing?Since 2000 the age-adjusted melanoma mortality rate in Utah has been fairly steady with minor fluctuations year to year.

-How Do We Compare With the U.S.?Utah has consistently ranked as the highest state nationally in terms of death and incidence.
+How Do We Compare With the U.S.?Utah has consistently ranked as the highest state nationally in terms of melanoma death and incidence.
 Over time melanoma cancer mortality rates and U.S. trends remain steady.
 From 2009-2014 melanoma death rate was significantly higher in Utah compared to the national rate.
-In 2015, the age-adjusted melanoma mortality rate in Utah was 2.9 per 100,000 and 2.4 per 100,000 in the U.S.; a non-statistically significant difference.
+In 2017, the age-adjusted melanoma mortality rate in Utah was 2.6 per 100,000.

 What Is Being Done?The Utah Department of Health initiated the Utah Cancer Action Network (UCAN), a statewide partnership whose goal is to reduce the burden of cancer.
 The mission of the UCAN is to lower cancer incidence and mortality in Utah through collaborative efforts directed toward cancer prevention and control.
 As a result of this planning process, objectives and strategies have been developed by community partners regarding the early detection of cervical, breast, and colorectal cancers as well as the promotion of physical activity, healthy eating habits, melanoma cancer prevention and cancer survivorship advocacy.